 To see color, Brissenden says, many people are content with climbing the 400 or 500 yards from the trailhead that take them to the hillside’s first rock outcropping.
 Those rocks give a great view of the meadow across from Sorensen’s, which is already showing reds and purples from the willow trees.

-Jerry Sprout, who write the guidebook "Alpine Sierra Trailblazer" with his wife, Janine, lists the hike to Sorensen's Cliffs as one of the best in Hope Valley for fall color.
+Jerry Sprout, who wrote the guidebook “Alpine Sierra Trailblazer” with his wife, Janine, lists the hike to Sorensen’s Cliffs as one of the best in Hope Valley for fall color.

 The trail “gets good western sunlight,” which illuminates the red and yellow leaves overhead, Sprout said.
 From the cliffs, he said, the view of the valley is “spectacular.”

-But it's difficult to imagine a better view of Hope Valley than the one from Sorensen's Cliffs.
-In a couple of weeks, when the colors have turned, it will be the place to watch from as fall sets the valley aglow.
+But it’s difficult to imagine a better view of Hope Valley than the one from Sorensen’s Cliffs.
+At the peak of fall foliage, when the colors have turned, it is the place to watch from as fall sets the valley aglow.